dward2/BME547/Lectures/github_teams.md

 | Communication |                |                      |                      |
 | Execution     |                |                      |                      |
 * Share this with me and your teammates via e-mail
+* See the Canvas assignment for due date

 ##### Work Plan for Final Project
 * As a team, develop milestones and issues for completing the project.
 * Assign a team member (and optional due date) to each issue.
 Remember that each team member should be assigned to one of the GUIs.
 * Communicate to me when your plan is complete so I may review it.

-__Please target completion of your lookback and issues/milestones, and share them with me, by the end of day Wednesday, April 10.__
 * I will be looking to see how you use Milestones/Issues for communication in my grading of the final project.

+__I strongly suggest completion of your issues/milestones, and sharing them with me for review, by the end of day Wednesday, November 20.__